ssorj/qtools/README.md

     qsend ADDRESS-URL [ADDRESS-URL ...]

 An address URL has optional scheme and server parts.
-The default scheme is 'amqp' and 'server' is '127.0.0.1:5672'.
+The default scheme is 'amqp', and the default 'server' is '127.0.0.1:5672'.
 You can use the `--server` option to change the default server.

     [SCHEME:][//SERVER/]ADDRESS